AndyBrunner/Domino-JAddin/docs/README.md

 ### Author

 This framework was created to help implementing projects which required the use of Domino server add-ins.
 If you encounter any issue or if you have a suggestion, please let me know.
 If you want to share some details of your projects based on JAddin, I will be glad to publish them here.
-You may contact me thru my [email address](mailto:andy.brunner@abdata.ch).
+You may contact me thru my email address [andy.brunner@abdata.ch](mailto:andy.brunner@abdata.ch).

 ### Unlicense (see [unlicense.org](http://unlicense.org))